kxk-4498/MicroserviceAnomalyDetection/README.md

 There is also support for deploying the Sockshop microservice application onto the cluster and simulating user activity.

 ----
 NOTE: SSH connections to Cloudlab time out all the time.
 If the terminal looks frozen, just start a new one, navigate to the correct directory, and keep following the steps.
 Usually the command kept running in the background.
+I recommend running the commands from a shell from the experiment's cloudlab status page.

 # Instructions
 1. Create new experiment on Cloudlab using the “small-lan” profile (3 hosts) and Wisconsin cluster (if Wisconsin cluster is full, feel free to use other clusters)